 - Head to Capri – Located a quick ferry ride off the coast, the island of Capri is a popular day trip from Sorrento.
 On Capri, you’ll be able to find beautiful beaches, great seafood, small villages, and some hiking.
 Make sure you go to the famous blue grotto, a small cave where the light turns the water a neon blue.
 Try to stay the night and avoid the day trippers.
 Once they leave, the island gets a lot better!

 - Visit Ischia – Just like the island of Capri but without all the tourists.
 It’s cheaper and though it lacks the blue grotto, in my opinion, it’s a better island to visit because of the fewer people.

-- Marina Puolo – This picturesque seaside village has only about 150 inhabitants and a territory divided into Sorrento and Massa Lubrense.
+- Explore Marina Puolo – This picturesque seaside village has only about 150 inhabitants and a territory divided into Sorrento and Massa Lubrense.
 There is also Punta Campanella, a protected area notable for its biodiversity.

 - Wander the Museo Correale – This is the main museum in Sorrento.
 The collection here is very extensive, and includes Japanese, Chinese, Neapolitan, and European art dating from the 17th – 19th centuries.
 There are also some old furnishings, ceramics and clocks on display alongside various Roman and Greek artifacts.

 - Go Swimming – The beaches here are beautiful but not all are ideal for swimming.
 Marina Grande and Marina Piccola are decent spots but may cost $7-13 USD for an entrance fee.
 While that includes seating and an umbrella, you’re better off heading to Bagni Regina Giovanna.
 The swimming is great, it’s free, and the locals also tend to go here.